 Where Rubicon succeeds brilliantly, and in my opinion unconditionally, is as a character-driven drama.
 Dale and Richardson are fine in the A-story plot, but the real fireworks occur in the supporting roles.
 The workplace interactions at API are the highlights of every episode for me, recalling the political maneuverings and personality clashes of old-school British spy TV (Tinker, Tailor, Soldier, Spy and The Sandbaggers leap to mind).
 I absolutely loved Will’s team.
 Dallas Roberts stands out as neurotic intellectual Miles Fiedler, who takes the work too much to heart, while Lauren Hodges has a heartbreaking turn as troubled Tanya MacGaffin, who’s beaten down by the weight of it.
 Also very likeable is Christopher Evan Welch as the straight-laced, average Grant Test, a well meaning but unexceptional man who loves his work and has his moments.
 The three of them have great ensemble chemistry, and bring much needed comic timing to the often sober, tense proceedings.
 The only API character that feels like a square peg in a round hole is Will’s aide Maggie Young (Jessica Collins); Collins is fine, but the show can’t entirely seem to figure out what to do with her.

 The real standouts, though, are the higher-ups.
-Michael Cristofer plays the head of API, Truxton Spangler, and it’s one of the most memorable supporting roles I’ve seen on TV in years — his unique, quirky characterization is unforgettable, and in my book lands Spangler in the Fictional Intelligence World Espiocrat Hall of Fame with the likes of George Smiley, Neil Burnside, and Harry Pearce.
+Michael Cristofer plays the head of API, Truxton Spangler, and it’s one of the most memorable supporting roles I’ve seen on TV in years.
+His unique, quirky characterization is unforgettable, and in my book lands Spangler in the Fictional Intelligence World Espiocrat Hall of Fame with the likes of George Smiley, Neil Burnside, and Harry Pearce.
 The same could be said of the initially inscrutable Kale Ingram (Arliss Howard), Spangler’s right-hand man, a cynical veteran of the game who knows its ins and outs and leverages his personal agenda in a ruthlessly matter-of-fact, badass manner.
-At the end of the day, character is Rubicon’s bread and butter, and the acting is uniformly up to the task — Cristofer, Howard, Roberts, and Hodges all deliver what I think are award-worthy performances, and you could throw in guest actress Annie Parisse, who has a minor but impressive role as Andy, an attractive neighbor in Will’s building who gets drawn into the proceedings.
+At the end of the day, character is Rubicon’s bread and butter, and the acting is uniformly up to the task — Cristofer, Howard, Roberts, and Hodges all deliver what I would consider award-worthy performances, and you could throw in guest actress Annie Parisse, who has a minor but impressive role as Andy, an attractive neighbor in Will’s building who gets drawn into the proceedings.